‘Leaky Gut’ & The Stress Matrix.

 The intestine is always going to be permeable to some degree.
 It’s intended to be that way.
-But when energy systems are impaired and nutritional deficiencies exist, the syndrome which is real is the ‘stress matrix syndrome’.
+But when energy systems are impaired and nutritional deficiencies exist, the syndrome which is actually real, is the ‘stress matrix syndrome’.

 “Chronic non-communicable diseases (NCDs) are the leading causes of work absence, disability, and mortality worldwide…One way of triggering low-grade inflammation is by increasing intestinal barrier permeability through activation of various components of the stress system.
 Although beneficial to meet the demands necessary during stress, increased intestinal barrier permeability also raises the possibility of the translocation of bacteria and their toxins across the intestinal lumen into the blood circulation.” (de Punder K, Pruimboom L., 2015)

-One approach to improving gut barrier performance involves play, rest and sleep, exposure to daylight, as well as stress reduction techniques of any kind.
-It might also include a diet avoiding PUFA, reducing intake of grains, seeds, nuts, legumes, under cooked vegetables and too many difficult to digest starchy and fibrous foods, but getting enough protein and nutrients from milk, cheese and gelatin, and plenty of sugar from sweet ripe fruits and juices, white sugar and honey.
+One approach to improving gut barrier performance involves play, rest and sleep, exposure to daylight, as well as stress reduction techniques of many kinds.
+It might also include a diet avoiding PUFAs, reducing intake of grains, seeds, nuts, legumes, under cooked vegetables, and too many difficult to digest starchy and fibrous foods, whilst getting enough protein and nutrients from milk, cheese and gelatin, and plenty of sugar from sweet ripe fruits and juices, white sugar and honey.

 Obesity, diabetes 1 and 2, cirrhosis of the liver, IBS, Parkinson’s, fibromyalgia, malaria, chronic fatigue, pancreatitis, immunodeficiency, cancer, and fatty liver disease, have all been connected to ‘leaky gut’.